THE PIIK – A solution tank

 THE PIIK Campus brings together scientific experts from various research fields at the University to discuss their current research projects.

-The Piik is a unique, invitation-only workshop bringing together cutting-edge scientists and industry leaders from the fields of digital marketing and social networks in a stimulating and inspiring environment.
-The objectives of this workshop are to identify new challenges emerging from more socially interacting customers, dynamically changing environments, and consequently an increasing amount and availability of data.
-The consequences on markets and individual organizations are dramatic and finding solutions is a challenge.
+THE PIIK Workshop brings together cutting-edge scientists and industry leaders at a unique, invitation-only workshop to identify new challenges emerging from more socially interacting customers, dynamically changing environments, and consequently an increasing amount and availability of data and to provide solutions to advance productivity and economic growth.

 All THE PIIK setups follow the idea that only together as managers, scientists, individuals or politicians we can change the world to a better.
 As such, all setups are result-oriented and highly application-oriented.

 René holds the Chair of Marketing and Market Research (Ordinarius) at the University of Zurich since 2009.
 His research interests lie in studying consumer behavior and online marketing phenomena.
 He has conducted extensive basic and applied research on predictive social analytics with actionable insights on (virtual) communities, social networks, social media and technology.
 His research focuses on the ways social structures shape individual’s behavior and in reversal how individual’s behavior reproduces social structures.
 More recently he has worked on the effects of social networks on influence processes, opinion diffusion, risk preferences, social learning, human values and cooperation.
 He has published several articles on marketing-related issues in the discipline`s leading international journals, including Marketing Science, Journal of Marketing Research, Journal of Marketing, Journal of Service Research, Scientific Reports or Harvard Business Review.
 He was an editorial board member of the Journal of Marketing between 2011-2016 and regularly serves as reviewer for the discipline’s top journals.
 Professor René Algesheimer has won several international awards for his research.